top of page

 If psychedelics can heal, why wait until we’re broken?

-A global documentary to uncover how psilocybin can be used proactively to improve wellness and human connection — not just to treat illness.
+A Trip to Transformation is global documentary to uncover how psilocybin can be used proactively to improve wellness and human connection — not just to treat illness.

 Following the success of How to Change Your Mind and Fantastic Fungi, this film is the next critical step forward.